Medication Therapy Management

 For Members of our Medicare Prescription Drug Plans

 If you’re in a Medicare drug plan and you have complex health needs, you may be able to participate in a Medication Therapy Management (MTM) program.
 MTM is a service offered by Excellus BCBS at no additional cost to you!
 The MTM program is required by the Centers for Medicare and Medicaid Services (CMS) and is not considered a benefit.
-This program helps you and your doctor make sure that your medications are working.
+This program helps you and your doctor make sure that your medications are appropriate.
 It also helps us identify and reduce possible medication problems.

 To take part in this program, you must meet certain criteria set forth in part by CMS.
 These criteria are used to identify people who have multiple chronic diseases and are at risk for medication-related problems.
 If you meet these criteria, we will send you a letter inviting you to participate in the program and information about the program, including how to access the program.
 Your enrollment in MTM is voluntary and does not affect Medicare coverage for drugs covered under Medicare.